corda/corda/docs/source/tutorial.rst

 imposes a limitation on the structure of a redemption transaction: you are not allowed to move currencies in the same transaction that the CP does not involve.
 This limitation could be addressed with better APIs, if it were to be a real limitation.

+Finally, we support an `Issue` command, to create new instances of commercial paper on the ledger.
+It likewise enforces various invariants upon the issuance.

 This contract is extremely simple and does not implement all the business logic a real commercial paper lifecycle management program would.
 For instance, there is no logic requiring a signature from the issuer for redemption: